 If you’re dropshipping and not making any profits yet, then please don’t worry about this because there is nothing that you can change about this if you’re, for example, dropshipping with AliExpress.

 You’ll learn about alternatives like CJdropshipping that will help you create a better purchasing experience for your customers than AliExpress!

 And that’s what you want, right?

-If you’re making some profits with a product, then you could look at ordering the product in bulk and taking care of the rest yourself.
+If you’re making some profit with a product, you could look at ordering the product in bulk and taking care of the rest yourself.
 Or you could do it via a fulfillment center (like Amazon FBA).

 This way, you’re in charge of the package design if you want to add anything extra to the package, and you will certainly get faster shipping times than when you’re dropshipping from China.

 Another plus is that you don’t have to worry about customers ordering multiple products and needing to send multiple packages (more on that below).